-We are certain that many of you who have ordered the new song book, Favorite Spiritual Songs, so have we been disappointed.
+We are certain that many of you who have ordered the new song book, Favorite Spiritual Songs, have been disappointed because of the delay, and so have we been disappointed.
 But, it is a matter over which we have no control, and it seems that our printers, Stamps-Baxter Printing Co., have had no control over it, as they report to us that some of their essential men who cannot be replaced have been out on the account of the flu.
 But, we have reasons to believe that by the time this reaches you, the books will be coming off the press, and just as soon as we receive a shipment, we shall fill all orders promptly.
 I feel certain you will be glad you waited when you see the book and use it.
 We are doing our best to rush matters, and we ask you to be as patient as possible.